statikfintechllc/Ascend-Institute/README.md

 **Funds will be used to secure:**

+- Start Trading account to be able to move into Full-Time Development
 - Dedicated GPU cluster (RTX 4090 × 2 minimum)
 - Persistent vector DB and self-hosted embedding server
 - Secure DevOps pipeline for offline + encrypted agents